 Ceramic coating is an advanced nanotechnology that is applied on top of perfectly-prepared paint.
 It's a durable, glass-hard coating that is applied by our trained technicians.
 The result is simply astonishing. the coating lasts and lasts - beading up water wash after wash.
 It's perfect to protect and show off your daily driver, or make your classic car look great.

 Watch this video for more on our process.
-You'll see that have an outstanding ceramic coating team here at Farland Classic Restoration.
+You'll see that we have an outstanding ceramic coating team here at Farland Classic Restoration.
 And whether it's a classic or a late model daily driver, we can make your paint look showroom-new again.
 Give us a call at 303-761-1245 or email firstname.lastname@example.org to make your appointment today.